Lingo (Dutch game show): Drawing balls

-If a team obtains Lingo, that team receives a bonus and is provided with a new Lingo card with new balls.
-Green balls carry over to a new Lingo card, but red balls do not.
-Thus, at the start of a new Lingo card, there will again be three red balls in the ball basin.
+If a team obtains Lingo, that team received bonus money and was provided with a new Lingo card with new balls.
+Green balls carried over to a new Lingo card, but red balls didn't.
+Thus, at the start of a new Lingo card, there would again be three red balls in the ball basin.
+The three green balls were only put back into the basin once the team has won the jackpot, allowing them a chance to win it at least twice in the same episode.

-From 1989-2000, a Lingo won ƒ100, and the team got a new card.
-After 2000, Lingoes was worth €100, and the team got a new card.
-Whichever team has the most money wins.

-After obtaining a Lingo, control passes to the other team.
+From 1989 to 2001, a Lingo won ƒ100, but as of 2002, a Lingo was worth €100.
+Either way, the team obtaining Lingo received a new card and control passed to the opposing team.
+In early shows, however, obtaining Lingo did not pass control to the opponents, and both teams received new cards.

 Early Saturday night episodes where 6-letter words were introduced did not use the green balls at all.
 Other episodes during Nance's tenure as emcee involved the green balls having numbers of them; this was a tie-in to the Postcode National Lottery, where home viewers won cash and prizes based on what numbers on the green balls were revealed.

-On the 2019 revival, instead of drawing numbers, the team drew balls with letters in a scrambled word with 11, 12, or 13 letters.
-Each drawn letter would be placed in its correct position and guessing their word scored €100.
+On the 2019 revival, instead of drawing numbers, the team draws balls with letters in a scrambled word with 11 letters, plus one more for each new word.
+Each drawn letter is placed in its correct position and guessing their word scored €100.
+The red balls are still there, but control now also passes to the other team if they attempt to guess the word (regardless of whether or not they were correct).
+Also, there are only two green balls per team, but there's no jackpot; drawing one now awards another €10, and if both teams draw their green balls, everyone in the audience wins €50.
+The green balls were removed from 2020 to 2021 due to the COVID-19 pandemic.

 Ten-letter word

-From 2003 to 2006, a new letter would be revealed in a ten-letter word after every turn and the first team to guess the word scored €50.
-From 2007, every three turns, the teams must try to guess a ten-letter word from a given anagram (using the same color code beginning in 2006) with three letters in place at the start.
-As time goes on, the letters switch so that more letters are in their correct place.
-If a team guesses the word within a few seconds, they will receive €70.
-As time goes by, the amount of money that can be received is reduced by €10 with each letter in the correct place.
+From 2002 to 2006, a new letter would be revealed in a ten-letter word after every turn and the first team to guess the word scored €100.
+From 2007, every three turns, the teams had to try guessing a ten-letter word from a given anagram (using the same color code) with three letters in place at the start.
+As time passed, the letters switched so that more letters were in their correct place.
+If a team guessed the word within a few seconds, they received €70.
+As time passed, the word's value was reduced by €10 with each letter in the correct place.

-The original versions of the 1990s did not use ten-letter words.
+The original versions of the 1990s and the 2019 reboot don't use ten-letter words.